AtomScott/PySubspace/docs/tutorials/PCA.rst

 Usually, the principal components are determined as vectors which start from the center point of a classes distribution.
 In other words, we center the distribution according to the mean, such that the mean of the distribution will be zero. :cite:`maeda2010subspace`.

 However, such mean centering is not used in the Subspace Method.
 The Subspace Method's PCA is different from usual PCA at this point.

+Also, an input pattern's norm is fixed to one in the subspace method.
+Therefore patterns are distributed on the surface of a hypershpere

 .. figure:: ../_static/pca/subspace_pca.gif
     :align: center